levyjeff/levyjeff.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Now wrapping up my third trip to teach public policy and data analysis to outstanding groups of students in Saudi Arabia!
+:airplane: Now wrapping up my third trip to teach public policy and data analysis to outstanding groups of students in Saudi Arabia!